Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 After breakfast, a trip will take us to the famous city of Marrakesh via the Chichawa, including a visit to the Argan Oil co-operative for which the area is very famous so that you get explanations of how this rare oil is used and produced and then we continue our way via the red city of Marrakesh and if lucky you will take a funny picture of goats climbing Argan tree.
 Overnight with dinner at Riad in Marrakech.

-After breakfast you will be joined by an official local guide to see all the sites of historical and cultural interest, The morning begins with a visit to the magnificent Koutoubia Mosque as the landmark of Marrakech which has inspired other buildings such as the Giralda of Seville and the Hassan Tower of Rabat.
+After breakfast you will be joined by an official local guide to see all the sites of historical and cultural interest, The morning begins with a visit to the magnificent Koutoubia Mosque the landmark of Marrakech which has inspired other buildings such as the Giralda of Seville, and the Hassan Tower of Rabat.

 After a lunch break, you Continue to the world-famous Jemaa el Fna Square, which houses an array of food, snake charmers, local musicians, and fortune-tellers.
-There’s nowhere on Earth like the Jemaa el Fna, the square at the heart of old Marrakesh.
+There’s nowhere like the Jemaa el Fna, the square at the heart of old Marrakesh.
 You will also walk through the souks and view hundreds of handicrafts.
 A night with breakfast at the Riad/Hotel.

 After breakfast we hit the road to the cultural capital of Morocco, one of the biggest cities, the city of Fez, passing by the most beautiful natural site, the Ouzoud waterfalls that are hidden inside the Atlas Mountains.
-We continue our way via the green landscapes of the middle atlas mountains to join the city of Fes.
+We continue our way via the green landscapes of the middle Atlas mountains to join the city of Fes.
 Overnight and breakfast included.

 After having rest and take breakfast, an official local guide will be there in the hotel waiting for you to start an explorative journey of the Medina where you will visit the many hidden treasures that only the inhabitants of the place know about.
 Fes served as the capital of Morocco for more than 350 years and is home to the University of Al Karaouine, the oldest operating university in the world.
 Your guided tour will take you to the Moulay Idriss mausoleum, the Nejjarine Fountains, and the Tanneries.